By Leslie Babinski

 I was very impressed with Dr. Moore-Lawrence.
 She was extremely welcoming, and I could tell she had given some thought to what I could experience in my short time as principal.
 I quickly caught on to the breadth of her principal duties when we started our classroom visits during the tornado drill that morning.

 Dr. Moore-Lawrence and I visited each wing of the school to make sure students were in their safe, tucked positions lining the interior halls.
 She briefed teachers on how to improve the safety of their students in a constructive, straightforward way.
-As principal, Dr. Moore-Lawrence is responsible for students’ physical safety – among innumerable other things – and teachers look to her for advice and feedback.
+As principal, Dr. Moore-Lawrence has to be the expert on students’ physical safety – among innumerable other things – and teachers look to her for advice and feedback.

 Dr. Moore-Lawrence is well-versed in every aspect of Bethesda Elementary – from student safety to curriculum implementation.
 She explained that when she first came on board nine years ago, her strategy was to begin with addressing big picture things, such as school culture and structures and routines, in order to create a strong foundation.